parabix/parabix-devel-mirror/README-pinyingrep.md

 With such a form of input syllables, pinyingrep will 'grep' lines with Chinese characters with readings specified by the pinyin syllables in all five tones(Tone `1-4` as well as Qingsheng/Soft/Neutral) For instance, the result of grepping `zhong` is equivalent to those of grepping `zhong0`(Qingsheng), `zhong1`, `zhong2`, `zhong3` and `zhong4`.
 Using numeric tones together with Latin characters' tones, is not supported.
-In this case, the number `[0-4]` is with higher priority to be considered as tones, while the previous syllable are probably illegal since there is toned Latin characters embedded other than supported alphabetic characters.
+In this case, the number `[0-4]` is with higher priority to be considered as tones, while the previous syllable are considered illegal since there is toned Latin characters embedded other than supported alphabetic characters.
+In this case, pinyingrep throw errors saying that using both ways of toning is not allowed.

 #### 2. Pinyin syllables with tones specified by numbers
 **Pinyingrep** supports pinyin syllables with tones specified by Arabic numbers(`0-4`).